VanillaEngineDevs/Vanilla-Engine/README.md

 > #### For Modders:
 > Vanilla Engine has recently been updated to support the new FNF 0.3.x charts.
 For **backwards** compatibility for Charts, Inst, and Vocals, do the following:
 > 1. In your week file, instead of weeks:generateNotes(chartfile, metafile, difficulty), call weeks:legacyGenerateNotes(chartfile)
 > 2. Only load the vocals for VoicesBF.
-This is because VE now uses the FNNF 0.3.x Vocals system (split-vocal files).
+This is because VE now uses the FNF 0.3.x Vocals system (split-vocal files).

 Friday Night Funkin' Vanilla Engine is a rewrite of [Friday Night Funkin'](https://ninja-muffin24.itch.io/funkin) built on [LÖVE](https://love2d.org/) for Windows and using [Funkin' Rewritten](https://github.com/HTV04/Funkin-Rewritten) as a base.